Skip to main content

 • Reserve requirements

-The lender with the lowest rate isn’t always the best choice if their expense factor reduces your qualifying income below what you need.
+The lender with the lowest rate isn’t always the best choice if their methodology produces a lower qualifying income than you need.